mkitt/watchn/README.md

 Intelligently and continuously auto execute targets on file/directory changes.
 File watching on steroids.

 Currently in active development and testing.
 Full documentation and use case studies coming soon.
+For the time being see `examples/demo.js` for implementing a watchn runner.
+There is also quite a bit of information listed in `test/watchn.test.js`

 ## Installation